X-ray Inspection

 - Uncover the source in fire investigations

-The radiographic process used to inspect industrial products is very similar to the more familiar X-ray used in the medical industry.
-Industrial radiography uses X-rays to penetrate test items made of solid materials so hidden defects, inconsistencies or features can be revealed.
-An image of the X-rayed location appearing as a negative is produced on film for evaluation by certified NDT inspectors and to create a permanent record of the internal condition of the test piece.
-Digital X-ray is also offered at LTI with the ability to create digital image files.
+The X-ray inspection process used to examine industrial products is very similar to the more familiar radiography used in the medical industry.
+Industrial radiography uses X-rays to penetrate test items made of solid materials (e.g. tubing, castings, weld plates, plastic injection molding, circuit boards, batteries) so hidden defects, inconsistencies or features can be revealed.
+An image of the inspected location is produced on film or as a digital image for evaluation by certified NDT inspectors and to create a permanent record of the internal condition of the test piece.

 - Products Tested – solid materials